Intelastel uses ‘Lookups’ in Entity Attributes to retrieve specific values from existing/predefined tables.

 To Create or Update an attribute value in an Intelastel Application using Integromat, you need to use the ID of the record in the destination table, for the field that you would like to update.

-Assuming you already have imported data using Integromat (from an Excel or Google sheet, for example) you will be able to create and update these values:
+Assuming you have already imported data using Integromat (from an Excel or Google sheet, for example) you will be able to create and update these values: